 The Company's primary liquidity requirements are for working capital, continued investments in software development and other capital expenditures, and other strategic investments, including the Acquisition.
 In 2023, the Company fully utilized its remaining U.S. Federal income tax net operating loss carryforwards.
-As a result, income taxes will become a material use of funds, depending on our future profitability, and future tax rates.
-The Company's liquidity needs are met primarily through existing balance sheet cash, cash flows from operations, as well as funds available under our revolving credit facility and proceeds from our term loan borrowings, including incremental term loan borrowings expected to be incurred to fund the Acquisition pursuant to a commitment letter entered into with certain financial institutions.
+As a result, income taxes are and will be a material use of funds, depending on our future profitability, and future tax rates.
+The Company's liquidity needs are met primarily through existing balance sheet cash, cash flows from operations, as well as funds available under our revolving credit facility and proceeds from our term loan borrowings, including incremental term loan borrowings incurred to fund the Acquisition pursuant to commitment letters entered into with certain financial institutions.
 Our cash flows from operations include cash received from customers, less cash costs to provide services to our customers, which includes general and administrative costs and interest payments.